david-rockwood/fimpad/README.md

 >
 > Jane: [[[75;stop("John: ")]]]

+and after generation:

+> John: Hello Jane.
+>
+> Jane: Hi John!
+>
+> John: Did you hear that our stupid economy collapsed?
+>
+> Jane: Yes.
+So I hear, so I hear.
+>
+> John: On the one hand, this will bring much suffering.
+On the other hand, I am eager to see a paradigm shift towards a more sensible allocation of resources.
+>
+> Jane: 3D printers will make the scarcity of resources seem even more preposterous.
+>
+> John: That's an interesting angle.
+>
+> Jane: 3D printers are like a second Industrial Revolution.
+>
+> John:

-Executing the FIM tag in the example above finally gives us what we want, a single comment from Jane, followed by a new line with the carat after the "John: " label.
+This finally gives us what we want, a single comment from Jane, followed by a new line with the carat after the "John: " label.
 Then all you need to do, in order to continue chatting with Jane, is type your reply as John, then type the "Jane: " label on a new line, and then press Ctrl+Shift+Enter to generate the last executed FIM tag.

 Still, if we are going to be talking with Jane for a while, it is annoying to have to type the "Jane: " label on a new line over and over again.
 We will resolve this in the next section.